 In this theoretical world, you make the maximum; $547 a week.
 This is $28,444 per year.
-Yes, that doesn’t sound like much, but you now have ZERO expenses outside of traveling.
+Yes, that doesn’t sound like much, but you now have ZERO expenses outside of travelling.

 Now that we’ve covered where you can’t go, let’s mention a few places where you can go.
 For starters, South America is always a great place to visit.
 Africa, Asia, and Polynesia are also great continents to spend a year visiting.
 There is so much to see and do here, that your year will pass by in a heartbeat.
-These economies also tend to favor the Canadian (or American) dollar, in that your hard earned Maternity check will go that much further.
+These economies also tend to favour the Canadian (or American) dollar, in that your hard-earned Maternity check will go that much further.